Why Are Spreads Wider at the Open? Real Data

 Is it bad to place a market order at the open?

-It is among the most expensive stretches of the regular session for demanding immediacy — $28 against $7 on a 100-share Etsy round trip above.
-A limit order caps that cost; whether immediacy is worth the premium depends on the trade.
+It is among the most expensive stretches of the regular session for demanding immediacy, $20 against $6 on a 100-share Etsy round trip in the window above.
+A limit order caps that cost, at the risk of not filling, and an order that can wait may cross a narrower gap: Etsy's premium fell from 4.98x to 2.81x within an hour.

 Do spreads widen again at the close?

-Every panel above carries the exact SQL that produced it — open one, swap in a ticker you trade, and time its spread clock on the Strasmore terminal.
+Every panel carries the SQL that produced it, swap in a ticker you trade and time its spread clock on the Strasmore terminal.